Teen shot while sitting on park bench in Volusia County, deputies say

 ▶ WATCH CHANNEL 9 EYEWITNESS NEWS

-Deputies said around 3:20 this afternoon, a 17-year-old sitting on a bench at Dwight Hawkins Park and was gunshot in his leg.
+Deputies said around 3:20 this afternoon, a 17-year-old sitting on a bench at Dwight Hawkins Park and was shot in his leg.

 Read: Marion County deputies continue search for suspect in salon owner’s death